rohanajay/B2B-Sales-Using-Agentic-AI/README.md

-# pg-sales-agent
+# Sample Agent - Transcription Summary
-Prediction Guard Sales Agent
+This is a basic agent that can summarize any transcriptions of the meetings